dugramen/godot-global-project/README.md

 > ```

 ## GDX
 This is the UI framework.
-This is specifically because extensions can't load most PackedScenes, due to subresource paths.
+This exists specifically because extensions can't load most PackedScenes, due to subresource paths.
 So most of the time UI will need to be done in code.
-This is lightweight framework to make that a lot easier to do.
+This is a lightweight framework to make that a lot easier to do.
 It works similar to ReactJS (and gdx is a reference to react using jsx files)

+### Render
 The inital render function is a bit boilerplate-y, but its pretty simple after that:
 ```gdscript
 GDX.new().render(func(update): return (